 - Financial strain

-Why consider treatment for aggression at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for aggression at Belmont Behavioral Health System in Philadelphia, PA

 Aggression can make life much more difficult for the aggressive person, and may lead to unhealthy or even unsafe situations for the loved ones of that person.
 Within families, aggression is related to increased chances of mental health distress, substance abuse, or other health problems.
 Over time, ongoing aggression can take a toll that can be more challenging to overcome.